VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Dataset

 \subsection{Data Analysis}

 The above data pipeline yields three data splits.
-Specifically, the training set comprises $\sim$190 video-music pairs, totaling 6,403 hours.
-The finetuning dataset consists of $\sim$20K pairs, totaling 597 hours.
+Specifically, the training set comprises $\sim$360K video-music pairs, around $1.8\times 10^4$ hours.
+The finetuning dataset consists of $\sim$20K pairs, about $6 \times 10^2$ hours.
 The benchmark dataset contains 300 pairs, with a cumulative duration of 9 hours.
-Fig.~\ref{fig:distribution_genres} showcases the category and genre distribution of our training data, highlighting its comprehensive diversity.
+Fig.~\ref{fig:distribution_genres} showcases the genre distribution of our training data, highlighting its comprehensive diversity.
 This diversity ensures a rich and varied dataset for the model training.
 As shown in Fig.~\ref{fig:Comparisons_datasets}, we compare with other related datasets, demonstrating its advantage in data scale.
-Through Fig.~\ref{fig:distributions_pt_ft} and Fig.~\ref{fig:distribution_benchmark}, we observe that the duration distribution across the training set, finetuning set, and test set is highly uniform, with the duration of most videos concentrated around 100 seconds.

-\textbf{Dataset Necessity.} Some existing video-music pair datasets have been released~\cite{hong2017content, wang2020pop909,di2021video,zhuo2023video, zhu2022quantized,li2021ai}, buts some of them~\cite{wang2020pop909,di2021video,zhuo2023video} aim to facilitate MIDI music generation, which limits the form of music.
+\textbf{Dataset Necessity.} Some existing video-music pair datasets have been released~\cite{hong2017content, wang2020pop909,di2021video,zhuo2023video, zhu2022quantized,li2021ai}, but some of them~\cite{wang2020pop909,di2021video,zhuo2023video} aim to facilitate MIDI music generation, which limits the form of music.
 Datasets like~\cite{zhu2022quantized,li2021ai} focus on generating music for dance videos only and have limited data size.
 The dataset constructed by~\cite{hong2017content} includes video-music pairs but exhibits limited video genres and suffers from data quality issues.
-Motivated by this, we develop a multi-step pipeline and curate a large-scale dataset \textit{V2M} for the video-to-music generation.
+In addition, the evaluation metrics used in these video-to-music benchmarks~\cite{wang2020pop909,hong2017content,di2021video,yu2023long,li2024diff,li2021ai,zhu2022quantized,zhuo2023video} are divergent, making it difficult to fairly and thoroughly assess performance of methods on different benchmarks.
+Motivated by this, we develop the multi-step pipeline and curate a large-scale dataset \textit{V2M} as well as a benchmark for the video-to-music generation.